MicrosoftDocs/learn/learn-pr/wwl-data-ai/design-machine-learning-model-training-solution/includes/4-decide-between-compute-options.md

 Services like Azure Synapse Analytics and Azure Databricks offer Spark compute.
 Spark compute or clusters use the same sizing as virtual machines in Azure but distribute the workloads.

 A Spark cluster consists of a driver node and worker nodes.
 Your code will initially communicate with the driver node.
 The work is then distributed across the worker nodes.
-By distributing the work, parts of the workload can be executed in parallel.
+When you use a service that distributes the work, parts of the workload can be executed in parallel, reducing the processing time.
 Finally, the work is summarized and the driver node communicates the result back to you.

 > [!Important]
 > To make optimal use of a Spark cluster, your code needs to be written in a Spark-friendly language like Scala, SQL, RSpark, or PySpark in order to distribute the workload.
 If you write in Python, you’ll only use the driver node and leave the worker nodes unused.